maricsnel/WeeklySQLChallenge/Week 6.md

 FROM clique_bait.users;
 ```

+- The `Count(Cookie_ID)` function calculates the total number of cookie IDs in the "users" table.

-This query calculates the average number of cookies per user by dividing the total count of cookies by the count of distinct user IDs in the "users" dataset.
+- The `Count(Distinct User_ID)` function calculates the count of distinct user IDs in the "users" table.

+- The division `/` operator divides the count of cookie IDs by the count of distinct user IDs.

 | AVG Cookies Per User |
 |----------------------|
 | 3                    |